Litecom is a CPE Vendor and follows a CPE Vendor business model. We work for the end user / client. Think of us as your doctor.

 Please read this in it's entirety.

 CPE stands for, Customer Premise Equipment.
 The customer owns and is responsible for the equipment on-site.

 How this evolved:

 The breakup (divestiture) of the telecom companies occurred in 1984.
 Prior to that, the Local Exchange Carrier (LEC) managed, owned and maintained the telco equipment completely to your hand.
 That’s right.
+We say "Telco", because the internet did not exist yet.
+Keep reading, because this has everything to do with Network, Data, Voice and yes, your Internet.
 They owned the phone you used, and leased it back to you monthly.
 This had some advantages.
 Anything related to your needs fell to the responsibility of the LEC.
 But, at a very high monthly price.

 This is why the ISP will ask you to have your CPE Vendor take a look at the problem, because they are not responsible for your network or equipment.